Proper Policies in Infinite-State Stochastic Shortest Path Problems: Abstract

 \section{Abstract}

 We consider stochastic shortest path problems with infinite state and control spaces, a nonnegative cost per stage, and a termination state.
 We extend the notion of a proper policy, a policy that terminates within a finite expected number of steps, from the context of finite state space to the context of infinite state space.
 We consider the optimal cost function $\jstar$, and the optimal cost function $\hat J$ over just the proper policies.
 We show that $\jstar$ and $\hat J$ are the smallest and largest solutions of Bellman's equation, respectively, within a suitable class of Lyapounov-like functions.
 If the cost per stage is bounded, these functions are those that are bounded over the effective domain of $\hat J$.
 The standard value iteration algorithm may be attracted to either $\jstar$ or $\hat J$, depending on the initial condition.
-In the favorable case where $\jstar=\hat J$, strong analytical and algorithmic results are obtained.